-Another consideration for using SIMD is that an array of structs is less useful than a struct of arrays, because, in a struct of arrays, the data of one field is layed out contiguously in memory, enabling SIMD processing.
+Another consideration for transforming data layout for SIMD usage is that an array of structs is less useful than a struct of arrays, because, in a struct of arrays, the data of one field is layed out contiguously in memory, enabling SIMD processing.
 In contrast, an array of structs may have scattered access in memory.